 One of the best things about essential oils is the incredible scents that they produce!
 Aromatherapy can be great for use in different rooms of a house or office space.
 Not only do essential oils hold an aromatherapeutic benefit, but they also have the potential to disinfect the air and reduce mold and other harmful particulates that may be present.

 We’ve all seen the cute little color-changing diffusers, which can be great for small spaces.
 Unfortunately, sometimes, the diffusers we use fall short in large areas.

 In this article, we’ll take a deep dive into what diffusers are and how they work as well as share a few diffusers for large spaces with solid ratings.
-We’ll finish up by answering some frequently asked questions about diffusers so that you will be confident in purchasing a diffuser and probably gain some new knowledge on diffusers as well.
+We’ll finish up by answering some frequently asked questions about diffusers so that you will be confident in purchasing an aromatherapy diffuser for your space.

 Table of Contents